AndrewJBateman/node-orm-postgres/README.md

 * Thunder Client does make testing the database functions much easier using JSON-based CRUD operations.
 * TypeORM is easy to use once the data Entity has been set up correctly.

-## :clipboard: Status, Testing & To-Do List
+## :clipboard: Status & To-Do List

 * Status: Working
 * To-Do: Add to database and add frontend to view data on pretty cards or in a table